 All International and EU applicants, whose first language is not English, must sit an English proficiency test prior to application.

-UK Clinical Aptitude Test
+University Clinical Aptitude Test

 Fitness to practise

-The University has a responsibility to ensure that students enrolled on a programme that involves practical training in a clinical environment, and that leads to a professional registerable qualification, are fit to practise.
+The University has a responsibility to ensure that students enrolled on a degree that involves practical training in a clinical environment, and that leads to a professional registerable qualification, are fit to practise.
 This is assessed according to the requirements and standards of the profession the student wishes to enter.

 Health clearance checks